ErwannL/RobotsElective/Erwann/Readme.md

 You can also find the cable's system not builded.

-Finally, you can find a picture of the box after the laser cutting and before the assembly.
+And, you can find a picture of the box after the laser cutting and before the assembly.

+Finally, there is a picture of the box at the end, with the 2 arduino's.

 ## Sounds